6 waste industry trends to watch in 2018

 With contamination an issue in many cities, and more harmful to the viability of scrap markets than it has been in years due to China, the "zero waste" movement could be overdue for a reality check.
 Progress is happening, and much more of it is possible, but all involved may need to be more honest about the systemic changes required to make that happen.

-5. The industry affects of tax reform — and what that could mean for M&A
+5. The industry effects of tax reform — and what that could mean for M&A

 The industry has experienced rapid consolidation in recent decades.
 Based on what executives have been saying in earnings calls and interviews there could be much more ahead.